Educational Blog Articles About using a Sauna

 Cost Considerations-

 The cost of a home sauna varies depending on factors such as type, size, materials, and installation requirements.
 A basic wood-burning sauna may cost as little as $2,000, while a high-end infrared sauna can exceed $10,000.
-Portable steam saunas offer a more affordable option for under $100 but may lack the durability and features of permanent installations.

 Additionally, installation costs may require professional expertise, especially for electric and steam saunas.